shamspias/Bangladesh-Renovation-Platform/README.md

 ## How to Contribute

-Please read the CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests to us.
+Please read the (CONTRIBUTING)[CONTRIBUTING.md] for details on our code of conduct and the process for submitting pull requests to us.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the (LICENSE)[LICENSE] file for details.